 Most modern RV water heaters have either electric or propane heating.
 It is much more economical to use electric power if you are hooked up.

 When running, an RV water heater will gulp propane when heating.
-However it only takes about 10 minutes to heat up a tank, and then you can turn it off.
+However it only takes about 10 minutes to heat up a tank, and then you can turn it off and use electricity to keep the hot water tank hot.

 How Much Propane Does an RV Stove Use?